pholser/junit-quickcheck/README.md

 types, or to override the default means of generation for a supported type, mark the theory parameter already marked as `@ForAll` with `@From` and supply the class(es) of the `Generator` to be used.
-If you give multiple classes in `@From`, one will be chosen on every generation with (roughly) equal probability.
+If you give multiple `@From` annotations, one will be chosen on every generation with probability in proportion to its `frequency` attribute (default is 1).

 ```java
     @RunWith(Theories.class)